bugbash/selenium-kiwix/README.md

 [![Build Status](https://travis-ci.org/kapilag/selenium-kiwix.svg?branch=master)](https://travis-ci.org/kapilag/selenium-kiwix)
 ----

-* Run kiwix-serve from project itself using ProcessBuilder as on option
+* ~~Run kiwix-serve from project itself using ProcessBuilder as on option~~
-* Integrate with Travis
+* ~~Integrate with Travis~~
-* Currently using open source library Omelet(https://github.com/springer-opensource/omelet) which is not published to maven central , need to build from source
+* ~~Currently using open source library Omelet(https://github.com/springer-opensource/omelet) which is not published to maven central , need to build from source~~ .
+As of now Artifacts published to github but soon will be on mvn central
 * Offcourse better naming to test cases and files

 selenium-kiwix